oxTrust Admin GUI#

 Manage Custom Scripts#

-The Gluu Server exposes interception scripts in places where it is common for organizations to implement custom workflows, or changes to the look and feel of the Gluu Server.
+The Gluu Server exposes interception scripts for organizations to implement custom workflows.
 The most commonly used scripts are for authentication, authorization, and identity synchronization.
-Each type of script has its own interface--in other words, what methods are available.
-For more information, see the reference page detailing each type of interception script.
+For more information, see the interception script documentation.

 The Gluu Server is shipped with a very basic user registration feature.
 The registration page can be found at